ibm-cloud-docs/vmware-classic-journey/vmware-onboarding-9-deploy-workload.hidden.md

 ## Overview
 {: #vmware-onboarding-deploy-workload-overview}

 After provisioning your environment you may wish to test and validate your settings prior to bringing over your production virtual machines.
-Using content libraries and IBM Clouds internal mirrors this can be easily accomplished.
+Using content libraries and {{site.data.keyword.Bluemix_notm}}s internal mirrors this can be easily accomplished.

 The steps involved in the exercise are:

 1. Creation of a content library
-2. Import of operating system .isos from IBM Cloud internal mirrors
+2. Import of operating system .isos from {{site.data.keyword.Bluemix_notm}} internal mirrors
 3. Use of the content library in deploying a virtual machine.

 ## Create Content Library
 {: #vmware-onboarding-deploy-workload-create-library}

-1. Log into vCenter using the IP address and credentials provided in the IBM Cloud for VMware Solutions portal.
+1. Log into vCenter using the IP address and credentials provided in the {{site.data.keyword.Bluemix_notm}} for VMware Solutions portal.

 2. From the default start page using the menu select Content Libraries.